What is Profit After Tax?

 Important Points

 - It reflects the profitability of a particular business.
-In other words, higher profitability (comparing to its previous year or with its peers) indicates better business prospects.
+In other words, higher profitability (compared to its previous year or peers) indicates better business prospects.

 - The growth of a business is determined by Bottom-line growth.
-If the growth rate of Profit after tax is higher than the Revenue, then the margin of the business has expanded in real terms, which indicate positivity and better pricing power of the business compare with its peers.
+If the growth rate of profit after tax is higher than the revenue, then the margin of the business has expanded in real terms, which indicates positivity and better pricing power of the business compared with its peers.

 - However, in tepid economic times, PAT gets reduced as the operating expenses increase more than the revenue growth.